Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiments

 \subsection{Other AL methods in high dimensions and potential mitigations}

-\paragraph{AL strategies effectively equivalent to U-AL.} Finally, we note that the same failure case occurs for other algorithms, such as margin-based active learning \citep{Scheffer01, ducoffe18, Mayer20} or entropy sampling \citep{settles09}, since they effectively sample the same points as U-AL.
+\paragraph{AL strategies effectively equivalent to M-AL.} Finally, we note that the same failure case occurs for other algorithms, such as margin-based active learning \citep{Scheffer01, ducoffe18, Mayer20} or entropy sampling \citep{settles09}, since they effectively sample the same points as M-AL.

-\paragraph{Combining uncertainty sampling and representativeness.} Recall that, by definition, varying the ratio $\passiveratio$ modulates the fraction of the labeling budget selected with uncertainty sampling, with $\passiveratio=1$ corresponding to PL.
-Another way to interpolate between uncertainty and uniform sampling is via a strategy that combines informativeness (via uncertainty sampling) and representativeness (via uniform sampling), as proposed by \citet{brinker03, huang14, yang15, gal17, shui20, farquhar2021} We analyze an $\epsilon$-greedy scheme that also falls in this family of AL algorithms: at each querying step, we sample using uncertainty with probability $1-\eps$ and perform uniform sampling with probability $\epsilon$.
+\paragraph{Combining informativeness and representativeness.} Recall that, by definition, varying the ratio $\passiveratio$ modulates the fraction of the labeling budget selected with margin-based sampling, with $\passiveratio=1$ corresponding to PL.
+Another way to interpolate between M-AL and PL is via a strategy that combines informativeness (via margin-based sampling) and representativeness (via uniform sampling), as proposed by \citet{brinker03, huang14, yang15, gal17, shui20, farquhar2021} We analyze an $\epsilon$-greedy scheme that also falls in this family of AL algorithms: at each querying step, we perform margin-based sampling with probability $1-\eps$ and uniform sampling with probability $\epsilon$.
 In Appendix~\ref{sec:appendix_eps_greedy} we provide evidence that PL continues to surpass AL for a large fraction of the labeling budgets, even when using the $\epsilon$-greedy strategy.
 The intuition for the failure of these algorithms in high dimensions is the same as the one presented in Section~\ref{sec:theory}.

-\paragraph{AL with no uncertainty sampling.} Could it be that AL algorithms not relying on any form of uncertainty score, such as \citet{sener18, gissin19, Hacohen2022}, mitigate this high-dimensional phenomenon?
-Indeed, we show experimentally in Figure~\ref{fig:coreset_vs_unc} that coreset-based AL \citep{sener18} outperforms U-AL with high probability in real-world applications.
+\paragraph{AL with no margin-based sampling.} Could it be that AL algorithms not relying on any form of margin-based score, such as \citet{sener18, gissin19, Hacohen2022}, mitigate this high-dimensional phenomenon?
+Indeed, we show experimentally in Figure~\ref{fig:coreset_vs_unc} that coreset-based AL \citep{sener18} outperforms M-AL with high probability in real-world applications.
 However, compared to \emph{PL}, the coreset method is still often worse (Figure~\ref{fig:coreset_vs_unif}), that is, the high-dimensional phenomenon outlined in Section~\ref{sec:theory} still persists to a large extent.
 In particular, no mechanism prevents the coreset strategy from selecting points close to the Bayes optimal decision boundary.
-As highlighted in Figure~\ref{fig:oracle}, selecting these ``difficult'' samples can hurt the performance of active learning.
+As highlighted in Figure~\ref{fig:oracle}, selecting these ``difficult'' samples can hurt the performance of AL.